GET THE BEST MAGNESIUM

 A pacemaker like medical device is implanted in the head and sends regular electrical impulses to designated parts of the brain known to be associated with migraine attacks.
 The constant pulses of electrical current disrupts the abnormal patterns of brain activity and is thought to restore normal brain rhythms.

 However, according to Neurological Surgery at the University of Pittsburgh "the exact mechanisms of this neuromodulation are still unknown."
-The research has had some success but serious side effects have negated the positives.
+The research has had some success, but serious side effects have negated the positives.
+[2]

-Complications like: infection, bleeding, and death all related to the actual surgical procedure of placing the wire leads in the brain means this procedure will never likely be used as part of main stream migraine treatment.
+Complications like infection, bleeding, and death all related to the actual surgical procedure of placing the wire leads in the brain means this procedure will never likely be used as part of mainstream migraine treatment.

 I just have to add here - I saw a new pain specialist a month ago, and he was very disappointed that he could not do this surgery on me (not sufficient health cover).